Call our office today to schedule your appointment!

 Painful Gum Tissue

-The gum tissue surrounding an impacted wisdom tooth will typically be inflamed and sore.
-That said, when the pain is severe, makes it difficult to brush and floss, or is accompanied by swelling, bleeding, or warmth, it’s one of the first signs that you have a wisdom tooth infection.
+The gum tissue surrounding a partially erupted wisdom tooth will typically be inflamed and sore due to the pressure and irritation caused by the tooth’s eruption.
+This inflammation can lead to discomfort that can vary in intensity.
+That said, when the pain becomes severe, making it challenging to brush and floss properly, or when it is accompanied by additional symptoms such as swelling, bleeding, or warmth in the affected area, it’s one of the first signs that you may have a wisdom tooth infection.
+Ignoring these symptoms can lead to further complications, including the spread of infection, so it’s important to seek dental advice promptly to address the issue and prevent further health concerns.

 Jaw Pain